What Is Last Mile Distribution? Explanation and Benefits

 4. Capital appreciation in Last mile distribution

-According to MarketWatch, light-industrial facility rents have exceeded the general market, rising 36% in 2020, with vacancy rates around a hundred basis points lower than the average.
+According to MarketWatch, light-industrial facility rents have exceeded the general market, rising 36% in 2020, with office vacancy rates around a hundred basis points lower than the average.
 Due to the influx of people due to remote work and the need for greater space, property buyers are being pushed out of major metro areas and into more affordable secondary cities.
 Last-mile distribution has become more necessary as a population grows.

 Modern e-commerce companies want a delivery system that is delivered in as little as two hours.
 Last-mile warehouses make it easier for items to travel from the supply chain to their final destination.
 Being closer to the customer lowers supply-chain costs while also shortening delivery times.